-11.5 Significant change in the Issuer's financial position
+"11.5 Significant change in the Issuer's financial position

-The current market environment is characterized by uncertainties also on the financial markets due to the Covid-19 crisis, the impact of which on the profitability of the Group, in particular in terms of operating income and cost of risk, cannot yet be finally assessed as at the date of this Registration Document.
-Except for the possible impact of the Covid-19 crisis indicated above, there has been no significant change in the financial position of the Group which has occurred since 30 September 2020.
+The current market environment is still characterized by uncertainties due to the COVID-19 crisis, with potential effects also on the financial markets, the impact of which on the profitability of the Group, in particular in terms of operating income and cost of risk, cannot yet be finally assessed as at the date of this Registration Document.
+Except for the possible impact of the COVID-19 crisis indicated above, there has been no significant change in the financial position of the Group which has occurred since 31 March 2021."